-Here we go again…it’s that special time where we compare two popular loan programs to see how they stack up against each other.
-Today’s match-up: “30-Year Fixed vs. 5/1 ARM.”
+Here we go again…it’s that special time where I compare two popular loan programs to see how they stack up against each other.
+Today’s match-up: “30-year fixed vs. 5/1 ARM.”

 Everyone has heard of the 30-year fixed-rate mortgage – it’s far and away the most popular type of loan out there.
 Why?
 Because it’s the easiest to understand, and presents no risk of adjusting during the entire loan term.

-Put simply, it’s an adjustable-rate mortgage with a 30-year term that’s fixed for the first five years and adjustable for the remaining 25 years.
-That means it’s a hybrid.
+Put simply, the 5/1 ARM is an adjustable-rate mortgage with a 30-year term that’s fixed for the first five years and adjustable for the remaining 25 years.
+That means it’s a hybrid ARM.
+Partially fixed, and partially adjustable.

 Well, the biggest advantage to the 5/1 ARM is the fact that you get a lower mortgage rate than you would if you opted for a traditional 30-year fixed.